NicholasFarrow/nicholasfarrow.github.io/_posts/2019-05-30-Creating-Ethereum-Vanity-Addresses-with-Python.md

 ---
-layout: home
+layout: posts
+title: "Creating Ethereum Vanity Addresses with Python [0x0000]"
 author_profile: true
+image: "/assets/images/ethVanTeaser.png"
 header:
   teaser: "/assets/images/ethVanTeaser.png"
 ---

 We wish to be able to create ethereum vanity addresses like `0xda66666666c3a809ADA79D93114a3662476cC0` through the only option possible, brute force.

 First we will need the `ethereum` **Python 3** module which easily allows us to create a *private key* which is then used generate a *public key*, hopefully with the pattern of characters which we desire `0x1234...`.

 Into your terminal type:
 ~~~shell